jellyfin/jellyfin.org/docs/general/installation/linux.md

 Platform-agnostic .NET Core DLL builds in TAR archive format are available [here](/downloads#portable).
 These builds use the binary `jellyfin.dll` and must be loaded with `dotnet`.

+### Building from source

+Jellyfin can be built from source directly.
+Please read [Building from source](/docs/general/installation/source) for more info.